 I like all sorts of things: Blythe dolls, hippie girls, owls, fairies, frogs, ballerinas, mermaids, genies, Alice in Wonderland, witches, pin-ups, cats, Boston terriers, flappers, pumpkins, ghosts, butterflies, paisleys, bright colors, whimsy, Victorian homes, and much, much more.
 These things that make me happy somehow manage to make their way into my paintings, so that you can enjoy them too! :)

 I started collecting Blythe dolls in 2000, when I happened upon an eBay auction for a vintage "changing-eye doll."
 The headline definitely caught my attention, so I decided to further investigate this intriguing doll.
 I loved it so much that I bought it!
 Thus began a new chapter in my life--Blythe mania!
-At the time the Blythe doll came out (1972), I was fifteen years old, and too "grown up" to shop for dolls.
+At the time the Blythe doll came out (1972) I was fifteen years old, and too "grown up" to shop for dolls.
 But boy, what I had been missing!

 Shortly after I started collecting Blythe dolls, I also began painting fantasy and folk art on canvas.
 One day, while deciding what to paint next, I thought, "Why not paint one of my Blythe dolls?
 I painted a portrait in oils on a 14- by 11-inch stretched canvas of my blonde Blythe doll wearing "Kozy Kape" fashion (11/2000), and she got several bids when I listed her for sale on eBay--Yay!
 From that moment on, my artist name was "Blonde Blythe."
-A few weeks later, I was invited to appear in Barbie Bazaar magazine (July/August 2001) in the article, "Blythe: American Gothic" (production time was six months).
+A few weeks later, I was invited to appear in Barbie Bazaar magazine (July/August 2001) in the article, "Blythe: American Gothic."

 I now paint in liquid acrylics (you know, those little bottles of paint sold at Walmart in the craft section) on canvas.
 I love bright colors, so I try to make my paintings as vibrant as possible, sometimes to the point of almost being garish.
 Lol!
 My work is inspired by many things, not to mention my moods.
 I'm a very moody person, so you never know what you'll get when I finish a painting.
 Lol!
 And, I have also been known to change my mind a time or two, so I'm continually painting out or adding things to my composition.

 I love kawaii (cute).
 The earliest memory I have of being wowed by cuteness is when I saw my first Betty Boop cartoon at the age of five.
 After that, I began to notice the cutesy figurines and figural planters that were offered for sale in department stores in the early '60s as well as the Margaret Keane and other big-eye waif art that was so prevalent at that time.

 I'm a big fan of other artists' work, and also have quite a collection of art books.
 I've also managed to snag a few original paintings by my favorite artists.
-Some of my favorite artists are: Margaret Keane, Gig, Jasmine Becket-Griffith, Misty Benson, Vicky Knowles, Maxine Gadd, El Greco, John Singer Sargent, Charles Burchfield, John Steuart Curry, Tamara de Lempicka, Frida Kahlo, Bosch, John Waterhouse, Grandma Moses, and illustrator Norman Rockwell.
+Some of my favorite artists are: Margaret Keane, Gig, Jasmine Becket-Griffith, Misty Benson, Vicky Knowles, Maxine Gadd, El Greco, John Singer Sargent, Charles Burchfield, Vincent van Gogh, Tamara de Lempicka, Frida Kahlo, Bosch, John Waterhouse, Grandma Moses, and illustrator Norman Rockwell.

 Who is Margaret Keane?

 Margaret Keane, who began creating her big-eye cuties in the late 1950s, is known as the "mother of big-eye art," and is famous for her "homeless waif" paintings.
 Prints of her work were widely mass-produced in the '60s, and '70s.
-Today, her originals are eagerly sought by collectors--most notably, celebrities Matthew Sweet, Tim Burton, Marilyn Manson, Robert Wagner, and Jerry Lewis.
+Today, her originals are eagerly sought by collectors--most notably, celebrities Matthew Sweet, Tim Burton, and Marilyn Manson.

 I Made a Video of Some of My Favorite Paintings and Set it to My Favorite Silent Movie Music! - The Music is "Hand Trolley" by Kevin MacLeod.